top of page

 Nan Thailand

 It is often said that Nan represents what Chiang Mai used to look like a couple of decades ago before it became overcrowded with tourists in Chiang Mai.
 For this reason, I wholeheartedly recommend visiting the historic town of Nan, located in the northern region of Thailand.
-Its ancient buildings and temples are brimming with fascinating stories and legends that are sure to capture your imagination.
+Its ancient buildings, museums and temples are brimming with fascinating stories and legends.

 Interestingly, Nan used to be an independent country until the 1930s when it was annexed by Siam (Thailand) following the death of the last Nan King, who had no heir to succeed him.
 So, if you're looking for a destination rich in history and cultural heritage, Nan should definitely be on your list!